torch-core/tep-vault-standard/TEPs-Vault.md

 **Alternatives**: A single-asset-only design was considered for simplicity, but it limits innovation.
 Full dict unification for all vaults (even single-asset) was evaluated for code reuse, but rejected due to gas overhead; the dual approach optimizes common cases.

 ### Off-Chain Data Integration via VaultOptions
-**Rationale**: TON lacks on-chain price fetching like Ethereum, so off-chain data (e.g., prices) is carried via messages.
-VaultOptions allows passing such data, validated into VaultConfig for use.
+**Rationale**: TON lacks on-chain price fetching like Ethereum, so off-chain data (e.g., prices) is carried via messages. `VaultOptions` allows passing such data, validated into `VaultConfig` for use.

 ### Omission of Extra Currency Support
 **Rationale**: TON supports Extra Currency, but its usage is not widespread, with no DeFi protocols adopting it yet.
 Thus, the current design excludes it.
-**Alternatives**: Immediate inclusion was considered, but deferred due to ecosystem immaturity; future versions could add it as adoption grows (see Future Possibilities).
+**Alternatives**: Immediate inclusion was considered, but deferred due to ecosystem immaturity; future versions could add it as adoption grows.

 ### Asset-Based Limits Instead of Per-Address
-**Rationale**: ERC-4626 limits maxDeposit/maxWithdraw per address, but TEP-4626 uses asset-based checks.
+**Rationale**: ERC-4626 limits `maxDeposit`/`maxWithdraw` per address, but TEP-4626 uses asset-based checks.
 On TON, querying initiator's shares on-chain is difficult without dicts (inefficient) or sub-contracts/Jetton wallets (complex).
 **Alternatives**: Per-user dict tracking was evaluated, but adds gas costs.
-Sub-contracts increase fragmentation; asset-based limits provide adequate protection without overhead.
+Sub-contracts increase complexity; asset-based limits provide adequate protection without overhead.

 ### Omission of Mint/Redeem Functions
-**Rationale**: ERC-4626's mint (specify shares, vault pulls assets) and redeem (specify assets, vault pulls shares) require wallet plugging, uncommon on TON.
+**Rationale**: ERC-4626's `mint` (specify shares, vault pulls assets) and `redeem` (specify assets, vault pulls shares) require wallet plugging, uncommon on TON.
 Omitting them aligns with user habits of direct transfers, reducing cognitive load.
 **Alternatives**: Implementing them was considered, but skipped due to low adoption and added complexity/async risks; direct transfers fit TON norms better.

 ### Provide/Take Quote Mechanism and Timeliness
 **Rationale**: Fetching exchange rates faces Jetton balance query issues—rates may change by response time.
-Adding timestamps to `OP_TAKE_QUOTE` lets receivers validate freshness.
+Adding timestamps to `OP_TAKE_QUOTE` lets `receivers` validate freshness.
 We believe the timestamp generated during rate calculation is sufficient for judging staleness.
 If stricter control over the entire process is needed, developers can embed a `validUntil` field in `forwardPayload` for custom expiration checks.
-**Alternatives**: Pure off-chain quotes reduce on-chain composability.
-Omitting timestamps risks stale data; timestamps enable time-bound checks.

 ### Slippage Protection via minShares/minWithdraw
-**Rationale**: Adding minShares/minWithdraw checks in deposit/withdraw refunds on failure, protecting against rate volatility for better UX.
+**Rationale**: Adding `minShares`/`minWithdraw` checks in deposit/withdraw refunds on failure, protecting against rate volatility for better UX.

 ### Mitigation of Donation Attacks
-**Rationale**: No donation attacks per design, as transfers require valid payloads to update totalAssets.
+**Rationale**: No donation attacks per design, as transfers require valid payloads to update `totalAssets`.
 Direct transfers without payloads are ignored.
 Issues arise only if rates are off-chain calculated from balances—in such cases, vaults should avoid relying on direct balance checks to prevent manipulation.

 ### Gas Estimation for Developer Experience
 **Rationale**: TON interactions often fail due to insufficient TON despite docs.
-Preview fees (e.g., previewDeposit) let developers estimate costs, reducing errors and improving DX.
+Preview fees (e.g., `previewDeposit`) let developers estimate costs, reducing errors and improving DX.

 These design choices address the limitations outlined in the Drawbacks section, with unresolved questions and future extensions explored in subsequent sections.